sharath2106/fw-ui/readme.md

-# fw-input
+# 🚩Let's build a lean UI kit

 ## What is it

+**fw-uikit** aims to build a minimal set of lean and light-weight UI components.

-A simple input field web component built using StencilJS.This can be themed with variable CSS.
+Here's a sample, a simple input field web component built using StencilJS.This can be themed with variable CSS.

 ![](samples/fw-input-demo.gif)

+## What we will be building

+- TextField (Input)
+- Button
+- Spinner
+- TextArea
+- CheckBox
+- RadioButton
+- Select
+- Image
+- Table
+- Datepicker

 ## To Contribute

 1. Fork this repo
 2. Run `npm install`
-3. You can find the component view and css under `src/components/fw-input/fw-input.tsx` and `src/components/fw-input/fw-input.css` respectively.
+3. You can find the component view and css under the respective component directory.
+For example, in the case of input field, You can find it under `src/components/fw-input/fw-input.tsx` and `src/components/fw-input/fw-input.css` respectively.
 4. You can make changes based on the issue/ suggestion 🎉 following the [Stencil documentation](https://stenciljs.com/docs/component)
 4. Once you have made the changes, run using `npm start`
 5. Raise a PR from the feature branch to `dev` branch